Treboder/WebAppMonitoringUbuntu/README.md

 ## 2.4.
 FINAL STEP
 Most of the work is done, since all services are up and running.
 The only thing to do now is to connect Grafana with Prometheus as a datasource and import some standard dashboards, which can be easily done via Grafana GUI.
 Its all set and you are free to play around with your web app monitoring stack.

+First Grafana-Login with admin:admin followed by request to create new password

 # 3. ARCHITECTURE